 underwent minor changes during their production, like carburetors and ignition.

 In the photo below you will see the front view of a 1984 6hp Johnson.
-Note the "Slow Speed Adjustment" and "Lean / Rich" at the center top knob.
+Note the "Slow Speed Adjustment" "Lean / Rich" knob at the center top of the front panel.
 This knob is the carburetor idle adjustment knob.
+Obviously the handle on the right operates the manual rope starter and the knob on the left is the choke.
+The two pronged coupler on the lower right is the fuel line connector.
 The knob at the lower left on the transom mount is for the tilt lock.

 Year of Manufacture : This is important in any repair, for obvious reasons.
 Prior to 1979, Johnson used the last 2 digits of the year in the model number.
 Here is a LINK to help you determine any of the Johnsons.
 And here is the LINK for the Evinrudes.
 For those of you readers outside of the United States, here is another LINK that may better help with your motors.

 manufacturing year code, which included Evinrude, is the word "INTRODUCES",

 etc. as illustrated below.

 As before, the last 3 letters are what you are looking

 for.
 Then in this case, disregard the last one, as it pertains only to a model